PaulMarisOUMary/OBDII/docs/source/installation.rst

 From Source
 ^^^^^^^^^^^

-Alternatively, you can install the library directly from the source:
+If you want to contribute to the library or modify the source code.

 .. code-block:: console

     git clone https://github.com/PaulMarisOUMary/OBDII
     cd OBDII
-    pip install .
+    pip install -e .

+The ``-e`` flag installs the library in editable mode to modify the source code directly (ideal for contributors).

 From TestPyPI
 ^^^^^^^^^^^^^

-To try a pre-release or a test version, install from TestPyPI:
+To test pre-release versions before they're officially published on PyPI.

 .. code-block:: console